delta-exchange/just-the-docs/docs/tutorials/interest-rate-swaps.md

 ### **Mark Rate**

 Like our futures contracts, open positions in BitMex funding rate swap contracts are marked using Fair Price Marking.
-The fair price, rather fair rate, for the funding rate swap is derived by leveraging the fact that cashflows of a position in funding rate swap can be approximated by taking positions of the same size but opposite directions in the XBTUSD perpetual and a BTC futures expriring at the same time as the funding rate swap.
+The fair price, rather fair rate, for the funding rate swap is derived by leveraging the fact that cashflows of a position in funding rate swap can be approximated by taking positions of the same size but opposite directions in the XBTUSD perpetual and a BTC futures expiring at the same time as the funding rate swap.
 This means the annualised rate imputed from the basis of the BTC futures can be considered as the market's expectation of the funding rates from now till the time of futures/ swap expiration.

 We therefore use the annualised implied rate from BTC futures basis as fair rate.